twbs/rfs/README.md

 > **Less:** `@rfs-breakpoint-unit`
 > **PostCSS:** `breakpointUnit`

-The width of the breakpoint will be rendered in this unit.
+The width of the max width in the media query will be rendered in this unit.
 *Default value: `px`*